 - Can I get whole milk with a FAFAF?

 - Children up to the age of 2 automatically receive whole milk from WIC unless a specific request is made by the child’s guardian.
-Following the age of 2, and for women, whole milk can only be prescribed along with a medical supplemental food such as Pediasure, Ensure, or Carnation Instant Breakfast.
+Following the age of 2, and for women, whole milk can only be prescribed along with a medical supplemental food such as Pediasure, Ensure, or Carnation Breakfast Essentials.
 If your doctor recommends one of these supplements for yourself or your child, please feel free to contact a WIC nutritionist so that the FAFAF can be completed correctly.

-- Can I get coconut milk, rice or almond milk with a FAFAF?
+- Can I get coconut milk, oat milk, rice milk, or almond milk with a FAFAF?

-- At this time, the USDA has not approved coconut, almond or rice milk for WIC benefits.
+- At this time, the USDA has not approved coconut, oat, almond or rice milk for WIC benefits.

 - Do I need a FAFAF for goat milk or soy milk or lactose free milk?

 - Missing diagnosis.
 The WIC Formula and Food Authorization Form must have a diagnosis checked by the prescribing authority.
 This describes the reason the change in food or formula is needed.